subway-js/subway/README.md

 - Subway promotes a software design that identifies clear sub-systems and boundaries, which not only leads to a more self-explaining codebase structure, it also helps shaping your development team structure, and prepares you for an easy transition to a micro-frontends model

 From **Event Sourcing and CQRS**:
 - Subway provides a *commands & events* way to describe a system behaviour that's easy to understand and to talk about.
-It also promotes the decoupling of each sub-system which makes it easy to switch implementations and add new features
+It also promotes the decoupling of each sub-system, which makes it easy to switch implementations and add new features

 ## Status

-**SubwayJS is in its early stage**
+**SubwayJS is in early stage**

-I am working on a few projects (that you can find in the SubwayJS github account, and described below as well) as a way to investigate the final API, architecture, and features of SubwayJS: please be aware that the codebase structure, API and documentation are in a very dynamic state at the moment.
+I am working on some projects (check the SubwayJS GitHub account or keep reading) as a way to shape the final API, architecture, and features of SubwayJS: please be aware that **the codebase structure, API and documentation are in a very dynamic state at the moment**.
+The **projects listed below shouldn't be consider a final example of how to use this library as well**: they are changing frequently and may not be using the latest SubwayJS version.

 ## Projects

-Here's some details about the project I am working on at the moment to help me shaping SubwayJS:
+Here's some details about the projects that are helping me shaping SubwayJS:

 - there is a [nice tutorial](https://cqrs.nu/tutorial/cs/01-design) that guides the reader toward the design of a system in a 'CQRS' way: `/example/event-sourcing/` provide a very basic implementation